 5.1.
-Logging
+Event Logging

-AMPS supports logging to many different targets including the console, syslog, and files.
-Every error message within AMPS is uniquely identified and can be filtered out or explicitly included in the logger output.
-This chapter of the AMPS User Guide describes the AMPS logger configuration and the unique settings for each logging target.
+AMPS provides a rich logging framework that supports logging to many different targets including the console, syslog, and files.
+Every error and event message within AMPS is uniquely identified and can be filtered out or explicitly included in the logger output.
+The AMPS User Guide describes the AMPS logger configuration and the unique settings for each logging target.

 5.2.
-Message Replay
+Message Record and Replay

 AMPS supports a fully-queryable transaction log.
 You can configure the transaction log to keep a journal of incoming messages for one or more topics, and then replay those messages, in order, from any point in time.
-This capability is often used for historical analysis, as well as for clients to
+This capability is often used for historical analysis or backtesting.
+In addition, this capability can be used to provide high availability, ensuring that clients do not miss messages in a message stream even if the client fails while processing messages.